turboapps/docs/building/working_with_containers/containers.md

 ### Installing MSI Packages

 Installing MSI packages in containers is supported, but in some instances an install may fail e.g. a custom action may attempt to runs but fails when run in the fully isolated Turbo VM.
-If an MSI install fails, try creating the container using [TurboStudio](/docs/building/working-with-turbo-studio).
+If an MSI install fails, try creating the container using [Turbo Studio](/docs/building/working-with-turbo-studio).

 This section will detail steps for creating a container for InstEd, a popular MSI editor.